Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using $139$ fb$^{-1}$ of $pp$ collision data with the ATLAS experiment: Event reconstruction and selection

 \subsection{Event selection and selection of the diphoton primary vertex}

 Events are selected by first requiring at least two photons satisfying the {\itshape loose} identification preselection criteria.
 The two highest-\pt\ preselected photons are designated as the candidates for the diphoton system.
 The {\itshape diphoton primary vertex} of the event is determined using a neural-network algorithm~\cite{HIGG-2013-08}.
 Information about the reconstructed vertices in the event and the trajectories of the two photons, measured using the depth segmentation of the calorimeter and completed by photon conversion information if present, is used as input to the network. \cite{HIGG-2013-08}.
 The algorithm is trained on simulation and leads to an 8\% improvement in the mass resolution for inclusive Higgs boson production, relative to the default primary vertex selection~\cite{PERF-2015-01}, and results in better analysis sensitivity.
-Its performance was validated using studies of $Z{\rightarrow}ee$ events in data and simulation, in which the electrons were treated as photon candidates and their track information ignored.
+The improvement is the largest for the \ggtoH\ production process, which has the lowest vertex selection efficiency among the main production modes.
+The algorithm performance was validated using studies of $Z{\rightarrow}ee$ events in data and simulation, in which the electrons were treated as photon candidates and their track information ignored.
 This performance is weakly dependent on the event pile-up, and its residual dependence is well described by simulation.

 The two preselected photon candidates are required to satisfy the {\itshape tight} identification criteria and the isolation selection described above.
 Finally, the highest-\pt\ and second-highest-\pt\ photon candidates are required to satisfy $\pt / m_{\gamma\gamma} > 0.35$ and 0.25, respectively.
 As discussed in Sections~\ref{sec:design} and~\ref{sec:modeling}, events that fail the tight identification or the isolation selection are used as a control sample for background estimation and modelling purposes.